yohannes911/select2/doc/select2.md

 1. If thread `1` detected thread `0` as active than it exited since it was not the token owner, hence was not selected.
 Contradiction.
 1. If thread `1` did not detect thread `0` as active, than thread `0` detected thread `1`.
 Since thread `0` is the token owner it goes into the wait loop untill thread `1` is selected and takes the token ownership (in section 3.2).
 However this means that thread `0` either does not run section 4.2. instead it runs 4.1, hence is not selected or thread `0` does not run section 4.2 until thread `1` is unselected, hence they are not selected in parallel.
 Contradiction.

+Note that the lemma is applicable beacuse if (indirectly) both thread is  selected at some point in time, then (1) both thread is active and (2) already executed the checks.
+Hence the lemma conditions are true.

 **Lemma: If two threads run in parallel than one of the threads detects that the other is active in section 3.
 Formally:**